-Formal Grievance proceedings under this policy are not criminal proceedings.
+Grievance proceedings under this policy are not criminal proceedings.
 To file a criminal report, individuals may contact:

-Great Barrington Police Department 465 Main Street Great Barrington, MA 01230 Business Line: (413) 528-0306

-For emergencies, dial 911

-Massachusetts State Police Phone: (508) 820-2300 470 Worcester Road, Framingham, MA 01702
+Great Barrington Police Department 465 Main Street Great Barrington, MA 01230 Business Line: (413) 528-0306 For emergencies, dial 911 Massachusetts State Police Phone: (508) 820-2300 470 Worcester Road Framingham, MA 01702

-J. PRELIMINARY REVIEW AND NOTIFICATION
+I. PRELIMINARY REVIEW AND NOTIFICATION

-All Formal Complaints will be reviewed by the Director of Title IX and Civil Rights.
-At their discretion, the Director of Title IX and Civil Rights may convene a panel to consider whether or not a Formal Complaint describes a potential violation of either the Title IX policy and/or the Equity policy.
-Members of this panel may include but are not limited to: the Deputy Director of Title IX and Civil Rights, the Director of Finance and Administration, the Vice Provost, the Dean of Students, the Dean of Studies, the Dean of Faculty, and the Dean of Equity and Inclusion.
-Any member of this panel who is also an eligible Decision-Maker would not be eligible for such an appointment in regards to that matter.
+All Complaints will be reviewed by the Title IX Coordinator.
+At their discretion, the Title IX Coordinator may convene a panel to consider whether or not a Complaint describes a potential violation of the Equity and Title IX policy.
+Members of this panel may include but are not limited to: the Deputy Title IX Coordinator, the Director of Finance and Administration, the Vice Provost, the Dean of Students and Equitable Community, the Dean of Studies, and the Dean of Faculty and Curricular Development.

-1. Acceptance of a Formal Complaint
+1. Acceptance of a Complaint

-If the Director of Title IX and Civil Rights determines that a Formal Complaint describes a potential violation of the Title IX and/or Equity Policy, the Director of Title IX and Civil Rights will notify both the Complainant and Respondent.
+If the Title IX Coordinator determines that a Complaint describes a potential violation of the Title IX and Equity Policy, the Title IX Coordinator will notify both the Complainant and Respondent.
 This notification will include:

-- Notice of Simon's Rock's Title IX and Equity Policy and Formal Grievance Process. - Notice of the allegations and sufficient details known at the time the notice is issued, such as the identities of the parties involved in the incident, if known, including the Complainant and the date and location of the alleged incident, if known. - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - A statement that the parties may have an Advisor of their choice, who may be, but is not required to be, an attorney. - A statement that before the conclusion of the investigation, the parties may inspect and review evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including the evidence upon which Simon's Rock does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source. - A statement that Simon's Rock prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - Notice of the grievance process

-• Notice that if during the course of the investigation additional allegations give rise to additional Formal Complaints, the parties will be notified in writing.
+- Notice of Simon's Rock's Title IX and Equity Policy and Grievance Process. - Notice of the allegations and sufficient details known at the time the notice is issued, such as the identities of the parties involved in the incident, if known, including the Complainant and the date and location of the alleged incident, if known. - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - A statement that the parties may have an Advisor of their choice, who may be, but is not required to be, an attorney. - A statement that before the conclusion of the investigation, the parties may inspect and review evidence obtained as part of the investigation that is directly related to the allegations raised in the Complaint, including the evidence upon which Simon's Rock does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source. - A statement that Simon's Rock prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - Notice that if during the course of the investigation additional allegations give rise to additional Complaints, the parties will be notified in writing.